Effects of ericoid mycorrhizal fungi on performance of V. macrocarpon and V. oxycoccos under abiotic stresses related to climate change

 Project outcomes:

-Project outcomes will include increased researcher understanding of how ErMF affect vine performance in cranberry and evaluation through the presentation of findings.
-Growers will be surveyed before and after presentations to gauge their knowledge of the direct and indirect impacts of ErMF on crops and the environment; we expect to significantly increase grower interest in this new tool for sustainability, particularly given concrete benefits for growers and the environment, lowering requisite water and fertilizer usage.
-In addition, this project will support future research endeavors through extensive work in the development of novel protocols.
-Our metabarcoding analysis of fungal biodiversity in cultivated and wild sample sites will also provide a foundation for the next levels of ErMF research in Wisconsin cranberry, perhaps especially for growers interested in organic cultivation.
+Project outcomes include increased researcher understanding of how ErMF affect vine performance in cranberry and evaluation through the presentation of findings.
+65 growers responded to a survey after a presentation on this project to gauge their knowledge of the direct and indirect impacts of ErMF on crops and the environment, with 62 reporting an increase to their knowledge of ErMF and 59 expressing interest in these fungi as a new tool for field implementation.
+This project supports future research endeavors through extensive work in the development of novel protocols, particularly towards the potential benefits for growers and environmental conservation, providing a foundation for the next levels of ErMF research in Wisconsin cranberry.

 Knowledge Gained: